Sharda University Admissions 2025

 Solution - During a national emergency, the enforcement of fundamental rights can be suspended, except rights under Articles 20 and 21, which protect conviction for offences and the protection of life and personal liberty, respectively.
 This suspension has far-reaching consequences for citizens' rights and freedoms.

-Here is the unit-wise breakdown of CUET UG 2025 Sociology Syllabus to ensure that candidates do not miss out on any vital units while preparing.
+Here is the unit-wise breakdown of the CUET Sociology Syllabus to ensure that candidates do not miss any crucial topics while preparing.
 It has been structured to make it comprehensive and easy to understand.
-The syllabus has been revised per NTA's latest CUET UG 2025 paper pattern.

 Unit I: Structure of Indian Society | Unit VI: Social Change and the Polity |